 Other Social Media Actions

-Twitter probably isn't the only social media platform you're active on, so why not use your contest to promote some of them as well?
+Twitter probably isn't the only social media platform you're active on, so why not use your contest to promote some of your other channels as well?

 Subscribe to a Mailing List

 Email marketing is one of the most powerful promotional tools you have at your disposal.
 So as you set out to grow your presence on Twitter, you might as well drive some mailing list growth as well.

 This is only a small selection of the actions available on Gleam, but when it comes to growing your presence on Twitter and other online platforms they are the most powerful.